magicstep/magicstep.github.io/viatc/index.md

 Links
 =====
 - Version log <a href="WhatsNew">WhatsNew</a>
-- More info about the project at <a href="https://github.com/magicstep/ViATc-English">https://github.com/magicstep/ViATc-English</a>
+- More technical info about the project at <a href="https://github.com/magicstep/ViATc-English">https://github.com/magicstep/ViATc-English</a>
-- My personal blog: <a href="https://overstep.wordpress.com/">overstep.wordpress.com</a></sub>
+- My personal blog: <a href="https://overstep.wordpress.com/">overstep.wordpress.com</a>

 <!--<sub> My personal blog: <a href="https://overstep.wordpress.com/">overstep.wordpress.com</a></sub> -->